nrwl/nx/docs/angular/guides/misc-lazy-loading.md

 Even a medium size application has code that doesn't need to load until later.
 Lazing loading this code help with the bundle size, as a a result, with the startup time of your application.

-To learn how to use lazy loading, run `ng g @nrwl/angular:lib todo-list-shell --router --lazy --parentModule=apps/todos/src/app/app.module.ts`.
+To learn how to use lazy loading, run `ng g @nrwl/angular:lib todo-list-shell --routing --lazy --parentModule=apps/todos/src/app/app.module.ts`.

 _**Explanation**_